wroblewskialex/codethesaur.us/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
 about: Use this template for reporting bugs (not security issues, see the Security Policy)
+title: ''
+labels: ''
+assignees: ''

 ---

 # Expected Behavior